'Super normal profits' from network largesse sends energy bills soaring | The New Daily

 This ultimately feeds through to families, because aside from higher wholesale costs, the prices networks charge for moving energy around the grid is the second largest factor feeding into household power bills.

-Mr Orme said the current default offer proposals allow networks to charge prices about 11 per cent higher than the costs they are facing.
+Mr Orme said the current default offer proposals allowed networks to charge prices about 11 per cent higher than the costs they faced.

 “Regulators have been unable to contain network prices,” he told The New Daily.